ramin-ali-marandi-ghoddousi/SCAMPR/README.md

    - Select "Save Transforms" and click OK.
    - Select folder where transformation matrices will be saved.
    - Select one of your DAPI input images.
 All other images will be registered to this DAPI image.
+   - An image stack will pop up with all of your registered DAPI images.
+Scroll through to ensure that registration worked properly.
+5. Place each transformation file into appropriate subfolder.
+Make copies of each transformation file in each subfolder until you have the same numeber of transformation files as you do images for that round.
+For example, if you have 4 images in the Input_Images subfolder for Round1, make sure that you have 4 copies of the transformation file in the Round1 transformation subfolder.
+You can name the tranformation file copies whatever you want.
+6. Run the _Transform Virtual Stack Slices_ plugin (_Plugins --> Transform_)
+   -
+7. The transformation process will lead to image files that are different sizes.
+Resize images and crop leftover trim regions in the following manner:
+   - Open all images together with _Image --> Stacks --> Images to Stack_ and _Copy - Upper Left_.
+   - Use rectangle selection tool to set image boundary and crop using _Image --> Crop_ or _Ctrl + Shift + X_.
+   - Convert stack to individual images _Image --> Stacks --> Stack to Images_ and save as TIFF files _